 At age 3, almost all of a child's speech should be understandable.

-- Provide a safe play environment and constant supervision.
+- Provide a safe play area and constant supervision.

 - Provide the necessary space for physical activity.

-- Help your child participate in -- and learn the rules of -- sporting activities.
+- Help your child take part in -- and learn the rules of -- sports and games.

-- Monitor both the time and content of television viewing.
+- Limit both the time and content of television and computer viewing.

 - Visit local areas of interest.